LinwoodDev/Butterfly/docs/community/faq.md

 Currently decoding images does not work with canvaskit.
 Please upvote [this issue](https://github.com/flutter/flutter/issues/102683) if you want this option!

+### Butterfly does not load on Brave

+Brave Users who have set the 'Block Fingerprinting' Shield setting to Aggrestive, need to change it to 'Standard' or just plain 'Block Fingerprinting'.
+Click on the shield icon in the address bar to change the setting.
+Try updating your browser to the latest version.

+## Mobile

 ### Crashes on Z Fold 3 when holding side button of S Pen

 > [#289](https://github.com/LinwoodCloud/Butterfly/issues/289)